expressjs/expressjs.com/en/guide/error-handling.md

 }
 ```

 If you pass anything to the `next()` function (except the string `'route'`), Express regards the current request as being an error and will skip any remaining non-error handling routing and middleware functions.
-If you want to handle that error in some way, you'll have to create an error-handling route as described in the next section.
+If you want to handle that error, you'll have to create an error-handling route as described in the next section.

 If you have a route handler with multiple callback functions you can use the `route` parameter to skip to the next route handler.
 For example: